Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Message sync/Order_of_posts.md

 **Expected**

-The messages should be synced from MM to Teams in the correct order as delivered already.
-After step 2, the messages should be synced from Teams to MM in the correct order as delivered already.
+The messages should be synced from MM to Teams in the correct order, as delivered already.
+After step 2, the messages should be synced from Teams to MM in the correct order, as delivered already.